EffectOrientedProgramming/book/Chapters/05_Managing_Failure.md

   defer:
     safeGetTemperature.run
+    Console
+      .printLine(
-    Console.printLine("will not print if getTemperature fails").run
+        "will not print if getTemperature fails"
+      )
+      .run
 ```

 This time the second Effect will run because we've transformed the `getTemperature` failure into a successful result.